-2.6.1 Program outcomes, program specific outcomes and course outcomes for all programs offered by the Institution are stated and displayed on website and communicated to teachers and students undergraduate and post graduate programs offered by academic departments.
+2.6.1 Program outcomes, program specific outcomes and course outcomes for all programs offered by the Institution are stated and displayed on website and communicated to teachers and students

+Institute has defined program outcomes, program specific outcomes and course outcomes for all undergraduate and post graduate programs offered by academic departments.
 POs, PSOs and COs are displayed on website and the same has been communicated to teachers and students.